statslt/statslt.github.io/_pages/about.md

 I'm a 4th year undergraduate student majoring in Statistics and minoring in Finance at the Department of Statistics and Data Science, [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/), China.
 During my undergraduate studies, I am honored to be supervised by Professor [Qi-Man Shao](https://www.sustech.edu.cn/en/faculties/shaoqiman.html) and Associate Professor [Yifang Ma](https://www.sustech.edu.cn/en/faculties/mayifang.html) at my department.

 For my research experiences, I used to be a research intern in [Prof. Hongyu Zhao's Lab](https://zhaocenter.org/) at Yale University in 2024.
-Also, I have been exploring a variety of other research areas under the supervision of [Prof. Rasmus Nielsen](https://statistics.berkeley.edu/people/rasmus-nielsen), and [Dr. Molei Liu](https://moleibobliu.github.io/), which span my research interests.
+Also, I have been exploring a variety of research areas under the supervision of [Prof. Rasmus Nielsen](https://statistics.berkeley.edu/people/rasmus-nielsen) and [Dr. Molei Liu](https://moleibobliu.github.io/), which span my research interests.

 My previous research experiences include: